openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 members of the same class.
 However, a subclass cannot inherit a private field.

-A class can inherit more than one field or property with the same name from its superinterfaces or from both its superclass and superinterfaces.
+A class can inherit more than one field or property with the same name from its superinterfaces, or from both its superclass and superinterfaces.
 However, a :index:`compile-time error` occurs if an attempt is made to refer to such a field or property by its simple name within the body of the class.

-The same field or property declaration can be inherited from an interface in more than one way but if this is the case the field or property is considered to be inherited only once, and referring to it by its simple name causes no ambiguity.
+The same field or property declaration can be inherited from an interface in more than one way.
+In that case, the field or property is considered to be inherited only once, and referring to it by its simple name causes no ambiguity.